JonMarten/RNAseq/README.md

 # RNAseq
-Scripts for processing RNA seq data
+Scripts for processing RNA seq data.

+# Work-in-progress
+This will contain details of QC and analysis plans.